Space-time least-squares Petrov-Galerkin projection for nonlinear model reduction: Introduction

-To this end, we propose a novel space-time least-squares Petrov--Galerkin (\methodAcronym) method that combines advantages of the above space--time ROM approaches, as it: (1) reduces the spatial and temporal dimensions of the dynamical system; (2) removes spurious temporal modes from the ROM response; (3) is equipped with error bounds that exhibit sub-quadratic growth in time; (4) is applicable to general nonlinear dynamical-system models; (5) is equipped with hyper-reduction to reduce the complexity in the presence of general nonlinearities; and (6) can extract multiple space--time basis vectors from each training simulation via tensor decomposition.
+To this end, we propose a novel space--time least-squares Petrov--Galerkin (\methodAcronym) method that combines advantages of the above space--time ROM approaches, as it: (1) reduces the spatial and temporal dimensions of the dynamical system; (2) is equipped with \reviewerBRthree{\textit{a priori}} error bounds that \reviewerBRthree{bound the solution error by the best space--time approximation error and whose stability constants} exhibit subquadratic growth in time; (3) is applicable to general nonlinear dynamical-system models; (4) is equipped with hyper-reduction to reduce the complexity in the presence of general nonlinearities; and (5) can extract multiple space--time basis vectors from each training simulation via tensor decomposition.
 To realize these advantages, the approach adopts aspects of both the forecasting and space--time ROM approaches described above.

 The original spatial-projection-based LSPG method \cite{CarlbergGappy,carlbergJCP,carlbergGalDiscOpt} performed the following steps: (1) apply temporal discretization\footnote{When explicit time integration is used, LSPG projection is equivalent to Galerkin projection \cite{carlbergGalDiscOpt}.} to the system of ODEs characterizing the high-fidelity model, (2) introduce a low-dimensional \textit{spatial} trial subspace, and (3) compute the solution in the spatial subspace that minimizes (in a weighted $\ell^2$-norm) the discrete residual arising at each time step.
 This approach does not reduce temporal dimensionality, as the ROM and high-fidelity model time steps are typically the same.
-Instead, the proposed \methodAcronym\ method instead executes the following steps: (1) apply time integration to the system of nonlinear ODEs with an implicit or explicit linear multistep method, (2) introduce a low-dimensional \textit{space--time} trial subspace, and (3) compute the solution in the space--time trial subspace that minimizes the discrete residual over all space and time in a weighted $\ell^2$-norm.
-This norm can be selected to enable hyper-reduction based on both collocation and gappy POD; this is in analogue to collocation \cite{LeGresleyThesis,astrid2007mpe,ryckelynck2005phm} and gappy POD \cite{astrid2007mpe,carlbergJCP} methods applied to spatial-projection-based ROMs.
+Instead, the proposed \methodAcronym\ method executes the following steps: (1) apply time integration to the system of nonlinear ODEs with an implicit or explicit linear multistep method, (2) introduce a low-dimensional \textit{space--time} trial subspace, and (3) compute the solution in the space--time trial subspace that minimizes the discrete residual over all space and time in a weighted $\ell^2$-norm.
+This norm can be selected to enable hyper-reduction based on both collocation and gappy POD; this is in analogy to collocation \cite{LeGresleyThesis,astrid2007mpe,ryckelynck2005phm} and gappy POD \cite{astrid2007mpe,carlbergJCP} methods applied to spatial-projection-based ROMs.